-Rating the extent Frequency percent
+Rating the extent Frequency Percent

-To abig extent 36 31.9
+To a big extent 36 31.9 ·

-To a small extent 63 55.3
+To a small extent 63 55.8

 None response 14 12.3

 Total 113 100.0

-In Table 12, the majority of the respondents (55.8%) indicated that intrinsic motivation had increased their morale to perform but to a small extent.
-Only 31.9% of the respondents
+In Table 4.7, the majority of the respondents (55.8%) indicated that intrinsic motivation had increased their morale to perform but to a small extent.
+Only 31.9% of the respondents revealed that to a big extent, intrinsic motivation had increased their morale to perform.
+This implies therefore, that intrinsic motivation affects teachers morale to perform but at varying levels.
+The research findings therefore, corroborate Kasser & Ryan (1996) view that intrinsically motivated behavior is alleged to derive from and satisfy innate psychological needs, including needs for competence and autonomy.

 The effect of intrinsic motivation on the performance of teachers was further established by computing Pearson Product moment correlation to determine it there was any significant relationship.
-The statistical analysis is presented in Table 13.
+The statistical analysis is presented in Table 4.8.

-Table 13: Pearson correlation statistics
+Table 4.8: Pearson correlation statistics

-Perfromance of teachers Extrinsci motivation

-Performance of teach ers pearson correlation 1 .437
+Intrinsic Performance of

+motivation teachers

+Intrinsic motivation Pearson Correlation 1 .437

-Sig.(2-tailed) .000
+Sig.
+(2-tailed) .000

-Ν 113 113
+N 113 113

-Etrinsic motivation pearson correlation .437 1
+Performance of Pearson Correlation .437 1

+teachers Sig.
+(2-tailed)

-Sig.(2-tailed) .000
+.000

+N

-Ν 113 113
+Completion is significant at the 0.05 lead (2.4.3) 113 113

-\\correlation is significant at the 0.05 level -tailed).
+\\.
+Correlation is significant at the 0.05 level (2-tailed).

-Table 13 indicates that there is a positive relationship between intrinsic motivation and performance of teachers (r = 0.437).
-The relationship is statistically significant (Sig. = 0.000) at 0.05 level of significance.
+Table 4.8 indicates that there is a positive relationship between intrinsic motivation and performance of teachers (r = 0.437).
+The relationship is s (Sig. = 0.000) at 0.05 level of significance.
 This implies that increase in intrinsic motivation of teachers (like increasing their recognition, job satisfaction, career development and control over people among others) helps to increase their performance at work.
 Since intrinsic motivation is said to exist when behavior is performed for its own sake rather than to obtain material or social reinforcers (Sansone & Harackiewicz, 2000), it is the best form of motivation that positively affects performance.
-Therefore, the study findings indicated that there is a positive relationship between intrinsic motivation and performance of teachers in primary schools in Kameke County, Pallisa District.
+Therefore, the study findings indicated that there is a positive relationship between intrinsic motivation and performance of teachers in primary schools in Nabwigulu sub-county, Kamuli district.

 Basing on the above research findings, therefore, it is fair to conclude that the majority of the respondents had intrinsic motivation evidenced by increased recognition, job satisfaction, career development, commanding control over other people in the community, the challenging and competitive nature of the teaching profession and having realized their goal in life which was training the nation.
-Consequently, a significant positive relationship between intrinsic motivation and performance of teachers was found to exist in primary schools in Kameke County, Pallisa District.
+Consequently, a significant positive relationship between intrinsic motivation and performance of teachers was found to exist in primary schools in Nabwigulu sub-county, Kamuli district.